MateuszOskedraFHNWAccount/Internet-Technology/README.md

 - **UC-9 [Access Logs]:** Admins have access to logs that monitor the creation of tutoring sessions, project collaborations, etc., including their titles and timelines.

-- **UC-10 [Post Advertisements]:** Admins can post advertisements seeking buddies, tutors, mentors, or project collaborators to address community needs.
+- **UC-10 [Post Advertisements]:** Admins can post advertisements seeking buddies, tutors, mentors, or project collaborators.

-- **UC-11 [Assign International Students to Buddies]:** Admins can assign international students to local buddies based on language abilities and other relevant criteria for a supportive integration.
+- **UC-11 [Assign International Students to Buddies]:** Admins can assign international students to local buddies based on language abilities and other  criteria for the integration.

-- **UC-12 [Manage User Accounts]:** Admins can manage user accounts, with the ability to create, modify, or delete them to ensure authenticity and activity on the platform.
+- **UC-12 [Manage User Accounts]:** Admins can manage user accounts, with the ability to create, modify, or delete them to secure authenticity and activity on the platform.

 - **UC-13 [Add Job Advertisements]:** *(optional)* Admins can post job advertisements related to FHNW, including details about the role, requirements, application process, and deadlines, making it easier for students to find and apply for jobs that match their skills and interests.

-- **UC-14 [Moderate Forum Content]:** *(optional, v2.0)* Admins can modify or delete any forum post or response, exercising oversight to maintain the integrity and positivity of the forum environment.
+- **UC-14 [Moderate Forum Content]:** *(optional, v2.0)* Admins can modify or delete any forum post or response.

 **Super Admin Use Cases:**

-- **UC-15 [Manage Admin Accounts]:** Super admins have the authority to manage admin accounts, including the creation, alteration, and deletion of admin profiles to ensure platform integrity and oversight.
+- **UC-15 [Manage Admin Accounts]:** Super admins have the authority to manage admin accounts, such as the creation, alteration, and deletion of admin profiles.

 **Common Use Cases:**

-- **UC-16 [Login with Roles]:** Users, regardless of being students or admins, can log in with different roles available on the platform, enabling personalized and role-appropriate access to features and functionalities.
+- **UC-16 [Login with Roles]:** Users, regardless of being students or admins, can log in with different roles available on the platform.

-> use case diagram here

 ## Design

 **Color Scheme**
-- The color palette should reflect the official FHNW colors, ensuring a visual connection between the platform and the institution's brand identity.
+- The color palette should match the official FHNW colors, ensuring that the application matches the official look of the FHNW websites.

 **Graphics**
-- Use graphics that are stylistically similar to those found on FHNW's web presence, maintaining brand consistency.
+- Some of the user graphics were used from the FHNW websites, and some of them are custom made.

 **Typography**
-- Typography choices should match those used by FHNW's official communications to maintain a cohesive look and feel.
+- Typography choices should match those used by FHNW's.

 **Layout**
-- The layout should be clean, organized, and navigable, much like FHNW's website, providing a user-friendly experience that aligns with the institution's standards.
+- The layout should be clean, organized, and  easly navigable, much like FHNW's website, providing a user-friendly platform that matches the institution's standards.

 **User Experience (UX)**
-- UX design should prioritize ease of use and intuitive navigation, considering the familiarity of the user base with FHNW's existing digital touchpoints.
+- UX design should focus on the ease of use and intuitive navigation, considering the familiarity of the user base with FHNW's existing web solutions.

-*All design decisions must be made with FHNW's CI guidelines at the forefront to create a seamless and integrated user experience that resonates with the community.*
+*All design decisions must be made with FHNW's CI guidelines*

-> add UI Design images

 ### Wireframe
 > Add smth here